thesse1/webmethods-api-gateway-staging/README.md

 When using fixed build environments mechanism for assigning build jobs to BUILD environments, the Azure DevOps environments for the BUILD stage (`API_Gateway_webm_io_BUILD` and `API_Gateway_azure_demo_01_BUILD_01`, ..., `API_Gateway_azure_demo_01_BUILD_07`) should have an exclusive lock enabled.
 This makes sure that only one (build) job is using each environment at one point in time.

 When using dedicated build agents or resource pooling mechanism for assigning build jobs to BUILD environments, the build job is using the `API_Gateway_azure_demo_01_BUILD_environments` environment.
 This environment should not have an exclusive lock enabled.
-Otherwise, the build jobs would block each other although there are assigned to different BUILD environment by the dedicated build agents or resource pooling mechanism.
+Otherwise, the build jobs would block each other although they are assigned to different BUILD environment by the dedicated build agents or resource pooling mechanism.

 ## Postman environment configurations